flipkart-incubator/ultra-docs/docs/demo.md

+# Ultra Demo

-We present to you a special feature called known as the Ultra playground where you can gain more knowledge and experiment with the Ultra APIs experimenting with the APIs.
-Follow the below steps for playing around:
+We present to you a special feature called `The Ultra playground` where you can get your hands dirty while playing around with the Ultra APIs.

+Here are the steps to follow for experiencing this playground:

 * Install the Flipkart application on your Android smartphone.
 * Click on [this link](https://www.flipkart.com/ultra/?clientId=playground) through your smartphone.
-It will open the Ultra playground within Flipkart.
+It opens the Ultra playground within Flipkart app.
-* Then, it will open [this page](https://ultra-playground.herokuapp.com/) within the Ultra container where you can check out different JavaScript APIs exposed to Ultra.
-Please note that this page will not work outside the container.
+* Open [this page](https://ultra-playground.herokuapp.com/) within the Ultra's container where you can look into the different JavaScript APIs exposed to Ultra.

+!!!note
+    Please note that this page does not work outside Ultra's container.

-If you want a glimpse of the code running behind the scenes, open this [playground application](https://ultra-playground.herokuapp.com/) within the browser and you can use "Inspect" of Chrome browser to view the code.
+If you want a glimpse of the code running behind the scenes, open the [playground application](https://ultra-playground.herokuapp.com/) within your browser and use "Inspect" feature to see the real code.

-Check out this video to have an experience on the outcome of merging your application with Ultra
+Do check out this cool video to get a feel on how does this integration really works with Ultra:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h85e9EhrZfM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>